-This protocol describes how to calculate the relative fluorescence units from uncompressed images of a linear SynVivo device using NIS-Elements software.
-Other image analysis software packages can also be used for this type of analysis.
+This protocol describes how to calculate the relative fluorescence units from images of a linear SynVivo device using Nikon Elements software.
 The results are plotted as a ratio of relative fluorescence units (R), measured from the FITC-dextran diffusing into the center channel (Figure 1, Channel 2; R{TISSUE}) from the endothelial channel (Figure 1, Channels 1 or 3; R{VASCULAR}).

-1. In NIS-Elements, open the fluorescence image captured at Time 60 minutes (1-hour accumulation of FITC-dextran flowing through the vascular channel; Figure 3).
+1. In Nikon Elements, open the fluorescence image captured at Time 60 minutes (1-hour accumulation of FITC-dextran flowing through the vascular channel; Figure 3).